jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-09-checkpoint.md

 difference ¹¹⁄₇₂.

-**98.** To this part of the subject belongs also the question, Of two proposed fractions which is the greater or the less ? for, to resolve this, we have only to reduce the two fractions to the same denominator.
+**98.** To this part of the subject belongs also the question, Of two proposed fractions which is the greater or the less? for, to resolve this, we have only to reduce the two fractions to the same denominator.
 Let us take, for example, the two fractions ⅔ and ⁵⁄₇; when reduced to the same denominator,